Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 Schedule 3—Medicare levy exemption for lump sum payments

-Receiving a lump sum for unpaid or under-paid wages can result in having higher taxation amounts applied than otherwise have been levied if the wages had been paid correctly and on time.
-In addition, as lump sum payments in arrears are included in an individual’s taxable income in the year of receipt for the calculation of their liability for the Medicare levy.
+Receiving a lump sum for unpaid or under-paid wages can result in having higher taxation amounts applied than otherwise would have been levied if the wages had been paid correctly and on time.
+In addition, lump sum payments in arrears are included in an individual’s taxable income in the year of receipt for the calculation of their liability for the Medicare levy and MLS.

 Financial implications